 “I know of people whose parents lobbied for this 30 years ago.”

-Councillor Jan French said: ”It’s fantastic for March.
+The mayor, Councillor Jan French said:”It’s fantastic for March.
 We hope it can be used as meeting rooms, conferences, for businesses and local community events.

 “Parking will be improved, there will be plenty of room and a footpath is being created with special area for dog walkers.

 “When I was first a councillor in August 1990 it was the first thing I was asked; now 28 years later it has happened.”

 The land is being rented to the Estover Playing Field Trust at the nominal sum of £1 for 99 years

 Councillor Kit Owen has chaired the working group to prepare the plans for the site.

 He said: “It has been a lot of work behind the scenes by many people, all worth it.

 “Finance has been a problem.
 There was £650,000 for the football field in a grant from Sport England but it had restrictions and conditions that were way, way too difficult to meet, so we had to let that grant go.”